automenta/mb7/doc/README.vsn.md

 - **How It Feels:** You start with “Buy gifts” in an NObject.
 Type `#task due:2030-12-20`, and a calendar widget appears.
 Add `#match: gifts`, and suggestions flood in—shops, ideas, friends’ lists.
 It’s like chatting with a clever assistant.
-- **Reason:** We leaned on familiar habits—writing and tagging—making SemanticScribe a natural extension of thought.
+- **Reason:** We leaned on familiar habits—writing and tagging—making Netention a natural extension of thought.
   Widgets emerge where tags land, keeping actions in context.

 ### Crystal-Clear Meaning